Ratcliffe's investment signals fresh start in Man Utd's recovery plan

 The deal is far from the multi-billion dollar takeover initially expected but supporters will welcome his input as they look forward to their club regaining their position at the peak of English and European football.

-The British billionaire and owner of petrochemicals giant INEOS bought a 25% stake for $33 per share, United said on Sunday, following a bidding process that lasted more than 12 months.
+The British billionaire and owner of petrochemicals giant INEOS bought a 25 per cent stake for $33 per share, United said on Sunday, following a bidding process that lasted more than 12 months.

 The 71-year-old is also investing $300 million intended to upgrade the club's ageing infrastructure that invariably has visiting fans, often soaked by water pouring through the holes in the roof, chanting "Old Trafford is falling down".